 At Native Education College, we offer various programs in academic upgrading, business, health sciences, social sciences & humanities, or fine arts.
 Most of our certificate and diploma programs are transferrable to other post-secondary schools in British Columbia.

 Every year, the College delivers project specific programming.
-In 2017, we added Essential Skills for Indigenous Business, a funded program designed for individuals facing barriers, who are planning to enter into the workforce for the first time, return after an absence, or those changing careers.
+In 2017, we added The Essential: Skills, Culture, Knowledge, a funded program designed for individuals facing barriers, who are planning to enter into the workforce for the first time, return after an absence, or those changing careers.
 In 2018, we added Justice and Public Safety Career Preparatory Certificate which will prepare Indigenous learners for options working in paramedicine, firefighting, corrections, policing and law enforcement.